csev/dj4e-samples/README.md

 a Pull Request on github.

 All of the documentation material is copyright CC-BY 3.0 and the Code is copyright MIT by whomever wrote the code or documentation.
-You are welcoe to use this in any way you see fit and paste code from this repo into your applications.
+You are welcome to use this in any way you see fit and paste code from this repo into your applications.

 Running Locally